fschuttegithub/KanbanDragAndDropModule/README.md

 3. Configure the lane identifier so that it is unique.
 4. Configure the card sort key and the Card to Lane association.
 5. Create a helper entity with attributes for the target lane id and the new sort key.
-6. Configure the on drop action microflow or nanoflow.
+6. Configure the on drop action microflow.
 The flow should update the Card to Lane association and the Card sort key using the values set by the widget, then commit the card.
 7. Customize the lane and card templates to match the desired styling.

 An example of the configuration of the widget is available in the module.